gaya3arul/AzureML-MLOps/Exercise_starter_files/README.md

 A screencast showing the entire process of the working ML application has been created.
 The link can be found in the next section.
 In addition, this README has been created which contains an overview of the project, an architectural diagram, a short description of the project main steps as well as a short section on how to improve the project in the future.

 ## Screen Recording
-The screencast containing the project results has been recorded using the Camtasia and has been uploaded to YouTube: https://youtu.be/VWn0fYbOMiE.
+The screencast containing the project results has been recorded using the Camtasia and has been uploaded to YouTube: https://youtu.be/eb4cwFwbt_s.

 ## Improvement Suggestions
-- Dataset: The registered dataset can directly point to the URI instead of making use of a local file upload so that when the data gets updated, automatically the new data will be used within the pipeline run.
+- Dataset:The dataset is imbalanced dataset.
+There are two classes a) people who subscribe to term deposit and b)people who will not.
+There is one class with less data.
+We can balance the dataset by generating synthetic data points for the class which has less data points.
+-
-- Model: An even better model could be developed by making use of feature engineering or hyperparameter tuning using Hyperdrive.Exporting the model using ONNX.
+- Model: An even better model could be developed by making use of feature engineering or hyperparameter tuning using Hyperdrive.We can further develop the model by assigning more weights to class with lesser data points.
+Then we need to try to increase difference performance metrics after assigning different weights.
+The results of the model could be improved.
--  Pipeline: The pipeline could be scheduled to run on a regular basis or execute in a trigger-based manner .Using Parallel run in a pipeline when large dataset is used as input.
+-  Pipeline: The pipeline could be scheduled to run on a regular basis or execute in a trigger-based manner .in future, we can try parallel run in a pipeline when large dataset is used as input.
+It will be very useful to learn and apply that knowledge.